 * Direct client contact includes provision of therapy and intakes.

-** Supervision will be conducted by senior staff in the fall and by Pre-doctoral Psychology interns who are supervised by licensed psychologists in the spring semester.
+** Supervision will be conducted by senior staff in the fall and by Doctoral internship interns who are supervised by licensed psychologists in the spring semester.

 The atmosphere of the counseling center lends itself well to an open door policy and trainees have the opportunity to consult with all members of the staff including psychiatric residents.